moqod/ios-categories-and-tools/README.md

 Assigns any object as user info to `UIView`.
 Standart `tag` property is good, but not suitable in some cases.
 This category can be used in any `UIView` subclass - such as `UIAlertView`, `UIActionSheet`, `UIControl`.
-Lovely.
+Lovely, ha?!
 ``` objc
 @property (nonatomic, retain) id		maUserInfo;
 ```
 ### UIImage+MALoading
-This category provides set of methods for easy images loading.
+This category provides a set of methods for easy images loading.
-Main of them is `maImageWithContentsOfFile` - this method adds smart caching for loaded images.
+The main one is `maImageWithContentsOfFile` - this method adds smart caching for loaded images.
 It's like `imageNamed`, but a little bit smarter - it kills images when they not needed anymore.
-For example, you can use same image in different views, but want to release it when these views deallocated.
+For example, you can use same image in different views, but want to release it when these views are deallocated.
-Other methods are for loading background images and some syntax sugar.
+Other methods are intended for loading background images and some syntax sugar.
 ``` objc
 + (UIImage *)maImageWithContentsOfFile:(NSString *)filePath;
 - (instancetype)maInitWithContentsOfFile:(NSString *)filePath;